Esther-Ogundipe/Data-Science-Porfolio/README.md

 # Analysis of Sales

 ## Project Overview
-Project using python pandas and matplotlib to establish relationships between different variable.
+Project using python pandas and matplotlib to establish relationships between different variables.

 * Data cleaning: Droping NaN values, changing column type.
 * Exploring five business questions: What month, city and product made the most sales and what is the best time for advertisement